- Programs & Services

 Cross Cultural Group Work

 Research on teamwork in professional contexts illuminates the issues that arise for students as well.
-The issues come from sources other than differences of language or classroom experience; they can come from different views of organizations, hierarchy, decision-making, and -- perhaps most important -- expressing agreement or disagreement.
-Whether students see these differences as being individual or culture may be less important than helping them identify differences and work through them.
+Challenges often arise from sources other than differences of language or classroom experience; they can come from different views of organizations, hierarchy, decision-making, and -- perhaps most important -- expressing agreement or disagreement.
+Whether students see these differences as being individual or cultural may be less important than helping them identify differences and work through them.

 Click on the blue check boxes to read more.